Shadowsocks-NET/OpenOnlineConfig/docs/0002-open-online-config-v1-shadowsocks.md

 Optional plugin fields:

-- `pluginPath`: Relative or absolute path to plugin executable binary.
+- `pluginName`: Plugin name.
 Required when using a plugin.
-- `pluginOpts`: Value of environment variable `SS_PLUGIN_OPTIONS`.
+- `pluginVersion`: Required version of the plugin.
 Optional when using a plugin.
-- `pluginArgs`: Plugin executable startup arguments.
+- `pluginOptions`: Value of environment variable `SS_PLUGIN_OPTIONS`.
 Optional when using a plugin.
+- `pluginArguments`: Plugin executable startup arguments.
+Optional when using a plugin.

-Implementations should follow [SIP003](https://shadowsocks.org/en/wiki/Plugin.html), with the exception of `pluginArgs` field to allow more flexible configurations.
+Implementations MUST follow [SIP003](https://shadowsocks.org/en/wiki/Plugin.html), with the addition of `pluginArguments` field to allow more flexible configurations.

 Plugin support at both sides is optional.
 But clients without plugin support MUST be able to recognize servers with plugins and reject them.

+Client implementations with plugin support MUST maintain a user-configurable list of locally installed plugins with their name, version, and binary path on it.
+When connecting to a plugin-enabled server, the client resolves the plugin from the list by matching plugin name and version.

 If a server doesn't use a plugin, all plugin fields MUST be omitted.